probedock/junitee-data-utils/README.md

       // Add the second entity manager factory to the holder emh.addFactory("SECOND", secondEntityManagerFactory);

+      // Once your holder is ready, call the build method on it.
+If not, you will get
+      // exceptions when creating the datamanager and/or finder emh.build();

       // Instantiate the data manager rule with the holder dataGeneratorManager = new DataGeneratorManager(emh);